J-Wave

 J-Wave is a commercial radio station based in Tokyo, Japan, broadcasting on 81.3 FM from the Tokyo Skytree to the Tokyo area.
-J-Wave airs mostly music, including J-pop, C-pop, and Western music, covering a wide range of formats.
+J-Wave airs mostly music, including J-pop, K-pop, and Western music, covering a wide range of formats.
 The station is considered the most popular among FM broadcasts in Tokyo, and has surprised the radio broadcast industry by gaining a higher popularity rate than an AM station (JOQR) in a survey conducted in June 2008.
 J-Wave was founded in October 1988, with the call sign of JOAV-FM.
 It is a member station of the Japan FM League (JFL) commercial radio network.

 Features

 J-WAVE's slogan is "The Best Music on the Planet."
 The DJs are known as "navigators" (ナビゲーター, nabigētā).
 The music format can be considered a Japanese equivalent of the Western concept of Top 40 or CHR radio.

 Hundreds of different jingles separate programs from commercials; they are generally played at the same decibel level and are variations on a single melody.
 J-Wave has been broadcast via satellite since 1994.
 Some of its programs also air on some community radio stations in Japan.

 The instrumental song, Across The View by American musician Richard Burmer, was commissioned for J-Wave and is played during the station's sign-off.